10_Climateimpacted_Foods_Headerb.png

 5. French wine battles for its future

 At first, it may seem that French winegrowers are faring well with climate change - warmer and drier summers are improving the quality of their wine.
-On average, winegrowers are harvesting grapes two weeks earlier compared with a few decades ago.
-This creates a better balance between acids and sugars in the grapes and therefore allows winemakers to produce better wine.
+On average, winegrowers are harvesting grapes two weeks earlier than a few decades ago.
+This creates a better balance between acids and sugars in the grapes and, therefore, allows winemakers to produce better wine.

 However, rising temperatures are also causing the yield of grape harvests to decrease.
-Scientists from Harvard and NASA have warned that if temperatures continue to rise, there will be a tipping point, likely around the end of the century, where the region around Bordeaux, the most important wine region in France, could be too warm to produce quality wine at all.
+Scientists from Harvard and NASA have warned that if temperatures continue to rise, there will be a tipping point, likely around the end of the century, where the region around Bordeaux, the most important wine region in France, could be too warm to produce quality wine.

 6. Belgian cows feel the heat